Enter your zip to

 Choosing Custom Gutter Sizes

-The vast majority of home gutters throughout the U.S. are either 5-inch k-style or 6-inch half-round gutters.
-However, large homes with steep-pitched roofs and homes located in regions that experience high amounts of rainfall over a short period of time may need custom gutter sizes to accommodate greater amounts of stormwater.
+The vast majority of home gutters throughout the U.S. are either 5-inch K-style or 6-inch half-round gutters.
+However, large homes with steep-pitched roofs and homes located in regions that experience high amounts of rainfall over a short period may need custom gutter sizes to accommodate greater amounts of stormwater.

 Choosing larger gutters – 7” or even 8” – will handle much larger volumes of water.
-This is important in areas with high maximum rainfall intensity, which is the greatest amount of rain that has fallen in a 5-minute period, expressed in inches of rain per hour.
+This is important in areas with high maximum rainfall intensity, which is the greatest amount of rain that has fallen in 5 minutes, expressed in inches of rain per hour.

-As an example, the maximum rainfall intensity in Houston for a 5-minute period is 5.93 inches per hour.
+As an example, the maximum rainfall intensity in Houston for 5 minutes is 5.93 inches per hour.
 In Park City, Utah, it’s 1.54 inches per hour.
 You can find precipitation frequency for your region using data provided by the National Oceanic and Atmospheric Administration.

 gutter repair